Greece–Syria relations: Modern era

 During the WWII, many Greeks fled their country after the Nazi invasion, mainly from the island of Chios to seek refuge in Al-Nayrab camp, near Aleppo.
 During the Syrian Civil War, thousands of Syrians went to Greece and Europe to escape war in their country.

-On May 8, 2020, the Greek Foreign Ministry Nikos Dendias announced a restoration of relations between Greece and Syria and assigned former ambassador to Syria and Russia, Tasia Athanassiou, as a Special Envoy of Greece's Foreign Ministry for Syria.
+On 8 May 2020, the Greek Foreign Ministry Nikos Dendias announced a restoration of relations between Greece and Syria and assigned former ambassador to Syria and Russia, Tasia Athanassiou, as a Special Envoy of Greece's Foreign Ministry for Syria.

 In July 2020, Syria initiated the construction of a Russian-funded replica of Hagia Sophia in the predominantly Christian town of Al-Suqaylabiyah.

-Spring shield operation
+Operation Spring Shield

-After ending of Syrian offensive against Turkish occupation and balyun airstrike, Turkey asked NATO for help to launch a large-scale military intervention in Syria, but Greece vetoed Turkey's aid, thereby protecting Syria from NATO.
+After ending of Syrian offensive against Turkish occupation and Balyun airstrike, Turkey asked NATO for help to launch a large-scale military intervention in Syria, but Greece vetoed Turkey's aid, thereby protecting Syria from NATO.

+Restoration of diplomatic relations

+In June 2021, Greece reopened its embassy in Damascus, following the withdrawal of its diplomatic mission from Syria in 2012.
+In April 2024, Greece, Romania, Cyprus, and Italy, expressed their intention to re-establish contact and collaboration with the Syrian government.

+Post-Assad relations

+In December 2024, following the fall of the Assad regime, Greece suspended asylum applications for about 9,000 Syrians.
+On 9 February 2025, Syrian President Ahmed al-Sharaa met in Damascus with a high-ranking Greek delegation led by Foreign Minister Giorgos Gerapetritis.
+During the meeting, Gerapetritis stated, "We discussed Syria’s new institutions following the fall of Assad’s authoritarian regime."